kpegods96/Systematic-Review-Course/docs/02-Module-2-Literature-Search-and-Data-Extraction.md

 <br>

 -
-## Lesson 2.1: The role of literature searches in systematic reviews
+## Lecture 2.1: The role of literature searches in systematic reviews

 A systematic review is only as strong as the evidence it includes, and that evidence begins with a well-planned literature search.
 In this lecture, we will explore the pivotal role that literature searching plays in ensuring the completeness, accuracy, and credibility of a review.
 You will learn how a comprehensive search minimizes bias, captures relevant studies, and supports reproducibility.
 We will also discuss how search strategies connect directly to the review question, the choice of databases, and the transparency of reporting.
 By understanding this process, you’ll be better prepared to build a strong, reliable foundation for your systematic review.